jameshfisher/jameshfisher.com/_posts/2021-01-19-how-to-replace-gif-with-html-video-in-2021.md

 tags:
   - programming
   - web
+summary: >-
+  To replace a GIF with an HTML `<video>` element in 2021, use a long list of attributes disable unwanted browser behaviors.
 ---

 You want to add a video to your webpage that acts like an animated GIF.